South Bend, Indiana minor league baseball history: The ballparks

 In 1888, South Bend played minor league home games at Greenstocking Park.
 Built in 1878 for the semi–pro South Bend Green Stockings, Greenstocking Park had a capacity of 2,000 to 2,500.
 The ballpark was located on the plot bordered by Napier Street, Thomas Street and McPherson Street in South Bend, Indiana.
 The ballpark site was across the street from the adjacent St. Stephens School in the era.
 Today, the school is still in use as the El Capito Center at 1024 Thomas Street.

-Beginning in 1903, through 1932, South Bend teams were noted to have played home games at Springbrook Park.
+Beginning in 1903, through 1932, South Bend teams played home games at Springbrook Park.
 The ballpark and surrounding park area were later renamed Playland Park in 1925 after the Northern Indiana Railway Company purchased the Springbrook Park grounds.
 The Northern Indiana Railway Company utilized the area as an amusement park and picnic area for train riders.
 The ballpark had a capacity of 3,500.
-Springboard Park was located south of the St. Joseph River near Ironwood Road and Lincoln Way East Drive in South Bend, Indiana.
-Today, the Indiana University-South Bend student apartments are located at the site.
+Springboard Park was located south of the St. Joseph River near Ironwood Road and Lincoln Way East Drive in South Bend, Indiana, which was later repurposed to accommodate for Indiana University-South Bend student apartments.